 Research methodology courses.

 Remaining credits depend upon what courses the student has taken before coming into the program.
-Students will generally design a total plan of study (primary discipline and co-discipline coursework) that includes 60 hours beyond the baccalaureate degree or 30 hours beyond the master's degree if in Art History.
+Students will generally design a total plan of study (primary discipline and co-discipline coursework) that includes 60 hours beyond the baccalaureate degree (including 12 credit hours for the dissertation) or 30 hours beyond the master's degree if that degree is in Art History.

 Art History as a Co-discipline